 Lindy is a highly-experienced senior executive, currently operating Living-Proof Media, an independent consultancy to the arts offering services including documentation, evaluation, writing and editing for publication.
-Recent roles include immediate past Chief Executive Officer of Regional Arts Australia (2012-2013) and former Chief Executive Officer of Regional Arts Victoria (2004-2012).
+Recent professional roles include Chief Executive Officer of Regional Arts Australia (2013-2014) and Chief Executive Officer of Regional Arts Victoria (2004-2012).
 During 2012-2013, Lindy was Executive Producer for the Centenary of Canberra’s largest national community engagement program, One River, spanning four states and a territory.

-Professional qualifications include Bachelor of Arts (University of Melbourne), Graduate Diploma Arts Management (University of South Australia), Photojournalism major, Bachelor of Creative Arts, Latrobe Uni Bendigo and Graduate Australian Institute of Company Directors (GAICD).
+Professional qualifications include Bachelor of Arts (University of Melbourne), Graduate Diploma Arts Management (University of South Australia), photojournalism major, Bachelor of Creative Arts, Latrobe University, Bendigo and Graduate Australian Institute of Company Directors (GAICD).

 Councillor Rod Fyffe, Treasurer (Representative of the Board of the Municipal Association of Victoria.
 Joined January 2016)